Site map 7 February 2026, 10:43

 Experimental studies of hydrodynamic characteristics of heat and mass transfer devices in air-water systems

-Ingehim owns an experimental research laboratory for hydrodynamic testing at the air-water system.
-The laboratory is used extensively for testing the developed heat and mass transfer devices.
+Ingehim operates an experimental research laboratory specializing in hydrodynamic testing of air-water systems.
+The laboratory is extensively used for testing developed heat and mass transfer devices.

 Test rig for hydrodynamic testing of heat and mass transfer devices